nikitagusarov/website_source/content/en/post/_index.md

 ---
 title: Posts
-description: In this section you are welcome to find all my blogposts
+description: In this section you are welcome to find all my posts
 featured_image: /images/default_x220.png
 ---